rule

 Text 34

-'Ah, my wife, stay, stay o cruel one.
-You shouldn't have given up on me because I thus far didn't make you happy.
-Let's talk a little.
+'Ah my wife, do not leave, stay, oh cruel one!
+You should not have given up on me because I failed to make you happy thus far.
+Let us talk a little.

 'Ah, my wife, stay, stay o cruel one.
 You shouldn't have given up on me because I thus far didn't make you happy.
 Let's talk a little.
 (Vedabase)